Flowpack/Flowpack.ElasticSearch.ContentRepositoryAdaptor/README.md

 ### Advanced Configuration

-By default the indexing process all Node Types, but you can change this configuration in your ```Settings.yaml```:
+By default the indexing processes all NodeTypes, but you can change this in your *Settings.yaml*:

 ```
 Flowpack: